ucr-riple/LiveDroid/index.md

 - ``/LiveDroid-Patching`` contains config file and other helper tools for patching tool.

 #### Prerequisites
-- Java installation and should be on path.
+- Java 1.8 installation and should be on path.
 - Android SDK installation, and set ``$ANDROID_HOME``  to Android SDK.
 - APKTool should be on path (required for patching tool).
+Available at: https://ibotpeaches.github.io/Apktool/

 #### Compile
 - Clone this repo and move to LiveDroid source directory ``cd /LiveDroid``